martinResearch/PySparseLP/readme.md

 # TODO

+* improve the API by removing redundant functions

+* translate in pyton the ADMM mthods from https://github.com/nmchaves/admm-for-lp

 * add automatic constraint checking if we provide a feasible solution from the begining.
 It will help debugging constraints.

 * document the active-set *hack* for the chambole pock method (in ChambollePockPPDAS.py).